sercankulcu/sercankulcu.github.io/_thoughts/why-some-friendships-survive-long-silence.md

 ---
-title: 'Why Some Friendships Survive Long Silence'
+title: 'Some Friendships Do Not Need Constant Proof'
 date: 2017-09-17
 tags:
-  - life
   - friendship
+  - distance
-  - memories
+  - reflection
 ---

-Some friendships need constant contact.
-Others seem to survive silence.
+Some friendships seem to weaken the moment contact becomes irregular.
+Others survive months or years of silence and then resume with surprising ease.

-Months can pass.
-Sometimes years.
-Then you meet again and the first few minutes feel slightly strange.
-After that, the old rhythm returns.
-I find this kind of friendship interesting.

-It does not mean the people stopped caring.
-Life simply became crowded.
-Work changed.
-Cities changed.
-Families grew.
-Daily routines moved in different directions.

-When we are younger, friendship often depends on shared time.
-We see the same people every day because school or university puts us in the same place.

-Later, friendship becomes more intentional.
-We have to choose to call, visit, or write.
-This makes some relationships disappear, but it also shows which connections can survive distance.

-I do not think silence is always healthy.
-Some people disappear because something is broken and nobody wants to say it.

-But sometimes silence is only silence.
-There is comfort in having a person with whom you do not need to explain every missing month.
-You begin with, "It has been a long time," and then continue.
-Maybe strong friendship is not measured only by how often two people speak.
-Maybe it is also measured by how little distance changes the feeling when they finally do.
+I find the second kind interesting because it challenges the usual idea that closeness must be constantly demonstrated.
+We often measure friendship through frequency: messages, calls, visits, shared plans.
+Those things matter.
+But frequency and depth are not identical.

+When we are young, friendship is often supported by structure.
+School, university, neighborhoods, and early jobs place the same people in front of us repeatedly.
+Contact happens before intention is tested.
+Later, life removes that infrastructure.
+Cities change.
+Work becomes heavier.
+Families grow.
+Time becomes fragmented.

+Then friendship has to survive without the machinery that once kept it visible.

+Montaigne's famous friendship with La Boétie was unusual in intensity, but what interests me is his sense that friendship is not merely a schedule of interactions.
+Fromm, in a different way, reminds us that care is an activity rather than a possession.
+Both ideas help distinguish **absence of contact** from **absence of regard**.

+They are not the same thing.

+Of course, silence can also hide a broken relationship.
+People sometimes stop speaking because resentment has accumulated, because one person has stopped investing, or because neither wants to name what changed.
+Romanticizing every long silence would be naive.

+The test is what happens when contact returns.

+Do both people need an accounting of every missing month?
+Does the conversation feel like maintenance overdue, or does it feel like a room that remained available even while nobody entered it?

+The strongest friendships I know often contain a kind of generosity toward time.
+They allow another person's life to become temporarily crowded without interpreting every absence as a verdict.
+That generosity is not indifference.
+It depends on confidence built earlier.

+This is why some friendships can be quiet without becoming empty.

+They do not need constant proof because the relationship is not being renegotiated every week.

+Maybe closeness is not measured only by how often two people speak.

+Sometimes it is measured by how little explanation they need when they finally do.